ZhiyuLi-goog/MoE_study/clm/README.md

 3.0.1 version, and it's available on [GCS](https://console.cloud.google.com/storage/browser/mlperf-llm-public2/c4/en/3.0.4)

+The dataset is also availabe as s3 artifacts.
+See [the guide](#9-s3-artifacts-download) for downloading.

 Note this benchmark uses the same dataset as gpt3-175b benchmark see [dataset in gpt3-175b benchmark for reference](https://github.com/mlcommons/training/blob/master/large_language_model/paxml/README.md#2-dataset).

-# 3. Model, Checkpoint, & Optimizer
+# 3. Model, Checkpoint, Optimizer, & Tokenizer
 we specifically use the [Mixtral-8x22B-v0.1](https://huggingface.co/mistralai/Mixtral-8x22B-v0.1) architecture and checkpoint.

 | Config | Value |